Written by James Hall | 0 Comments | Last Updated: December 5, 2017

 Aside from the docking station and pet hair tool, the vacuum comes with crevice and combination (upholstery and dusting brush) tools.
 While these are standard tools for vacuums, we like how the crevice tool has a suction vent.

 The combination of floor heads, handheld mode, accessories and suction power settings make the V6 Fluffy one of the most versatile vacuums we’ve reviewed so far.
 It’s also a great option for cars – especially as you don’t need to worry about a power cord.
+It doesn’t included Dyson’s more interesting tools, such as the “Up Top” tool or flexi-crevice though.
+For those, check out the V6 Flexi.

 Frequently Asked Questions